jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/clients/ficohsa/index.md

 filter: banking
 ---

-**Ficohsa** is a Honduran bank, defined as a financial group, which provides services in Honduras, Panama, Guatemala, and Nicaragua.
+**Ficohsa** is a Honduran bank, defined as a financial group, which provides services in Honduras, Panama, Guatemala and Nicaragua.